 Capital Gains Tax may be affected by other rules that may make you liable to pay.
 Contact Capital Gains Tax helpline, if you have any doubts about the CGT and its paying methods.

 When you let out part of your home/property, you will need to evaluate the proportion you lived in.
-Then you will be qualified only for Private Residence Relief on the part of your gain.
+Then you will be qualified only for private residence relief (PRR) on the part of your gain.

 You may be qualified for Lettings Relief too.